-On October 23, 2018 the company completed the sale of its headquarters in Mississauga for gross proceeds of Cdn \$22.5 million and will lease the same premises of 54,000 square feet for three years.
+On October 23, 2018 the company completed the sale of its headquarters in Mississauga for gross proceeds of Cdn \$22.5 million and has leased in the same premises of 54,000 square feet for three years.
 The lease expires on October 31, 2021.
 After purchase price adjustments and brokerage, the proceeds to the Company were Cdn \$20.2 million and were used to pay down debt and for working capital purposes.
+The Company has given early termination notification to the lessor on this lease and is currently negotiating a lease on a 62,000 square feet building, also located in Mississauga, Ontario.

-Management acknowledges that uncertainty remains over the Company's ability to meet its funding requirements and to refinance or repay its notes payable as they fall due.
+Management acknowledges that uncertainty remains over the Company's ability to meet its funding requirements and to exercise conversion, refinance or repay its notes payable as they fall due.
 However management expects that the Company has, or has access to, adequate resources including private placement of equity and operating cash flows, to continue in operational existence for the foreseeable future.
 If for any reason the Company is unable to continue as a going concern, then this could have an impact on the Company's ability to realize assets at their recognized values, in particular goodwill and other intangible assets, and to extinguish liabilities in the normal course of business at the amounts stated in the consolidated financial statements.

-At December 31, 2018, we had the following contractual obligations:
+At March 31, 2019, we had the following contractual obligations:

 Year of Payment Lease Debt

 Obligation Obligations Repayment

-2019 \$212 \$ 723
+2019 \$142 \$ 528

-2020 283 \$10,994
+2020 5 \$11,289

-2021 283 -

-2022 24 -

-Total \$802 \$11,717
+Total \$147 \$11,817